steinbergmedia/vst3_dev_portal/src/pages/Getting+Started/How+to+setup+my+system.md

 >
 >---
 >
->Generated VST3 Microsoft Visual Studio Projects using the [cmake](https://cmake.org/) included in the SDK will create by default symbolic links for each built plug-in in the [official VST3 folder](../Technical+Documentation/Locations+Format/Plugin+Locations.md), in order to allow this on Windows you have to adapt the Group Policy of Windows.
+>Generated VST 3 Microsoft Visual Studio Projects using the [cmake](https://cmake.org/) included in the SDK will create by default symbolic links for each built plug-in in the [official VST3 folder](../Technical+Documentation/Locations+Format/Plugin+Locations.md), in order to allow this on Windows you have to adapt the Group Policy of Windows.
 See [Here](../Getting+Started/Preparation+on+Windows.md)!
 >
 >If you do not want to create this link, call [cmake](https://cmake.org/) with this parameter:
 >